Scalable Data-Driven Basis Selection for Linear Machine Learning Interatomic Potentials: Methods

 \subsubsection{Convex relaxations}

-Convex relaxations techniques provide practical alternatives for solving SAS and under specific conditions, can effectively approximate or even recover the exact sparsest solution \cite{https://doi.org/10.1002/cpa.20124}.
-A common approach is to formulate the problem using the $\ell_1$-norm objective and linear constraints (Basis Pursuit, BP~\cite{doi:10.1137/S1064827596304010}) or as a regularized least-squares problem (Basis Pursuit Denoising, BPDN~\cite{ doi:10.1137/S003614450037906X}), or as the Least Absolute Shrinkage and Selection Operator (LASSO)~\cite{51791361-8fe2-38d5-959f-ae8d048b490d}.
-The duals of these problems can be formulated as conventional linear and quadratic programs~\cite{doi:10.1137/080714488}.
+Convex relaxations offer tractable alternatives to SAS and, under certain conditions, can approximate or even recover the exact sparsest solution \cite{https://doi.org/10.1002/cpa.20124}.
+Standard formulations include Basis Pursuit (BP)~\cite{doi:10.1137/S1064827596304010}, Basis Pursuit Denoising (BPDN)~\cite{doi:10.1137/S003614450037906X}, and LASSO~\cite{51791361-8fe2-38d5-959f-ae8d048b490d}, whose duals reduce to linear or quadratic programs~\cite{doi:10.1137/080714488}.
 Consider the following primal and dual optimization problems:

-where \( \lambda \geq 0 \) is a scalar parameter and \( \mathbf{1} \) is a vector of ones.
-When \( \lambda = 0 \), this formulation is equivalent to the BP problem.
-For \( \lambda > 0 \), the problem represents the BPDN problem.
-The primal and dual problems are duals of each other in the sense that there exists an optimal pair \( (x, y) \) that simultaneously satisfy the Karush-Kuhn-Tucker (KKT)~\cite{KuhnTucker+1951+481+492, karush39minima} conditions for both problems.
-Various algorithms have been proposed for solving BP and BPDN.
-The BP-simplex algorithm~\cite{doi:10.1137/S003614450037906X}, inspired by the simplex method in linear programming~\cite{lp2002}, begins by selecting an initial basis \( A^{(0)} \) consisting of \( m \) linearly independent columns of \( A \).
-At each iteration, a swap is made to optimize the objective function by exchanging one term in the basis with one term outside the basis.

-Friedlander and Saunders~\cite{friedlander2012dual} introduced the parameterization~\eqref{eq:primal-dual} of the BPDN problem, based on a dual active-set approach suitable for large-scale problems, as it requires only matrix-vector products.
-Their algorithm iteratively identifies the active set of constraints, solves a least-squares subproblem on those constraints, and updates the solution estimate by moving along a descent direction.
-The algorithm continues until it reaches a stationary point where the objective gradient is a linear combination of the gradients of the active constraints, indicating optimality.
-We describe this algorithm in more detail in Appendix~\ref{sec:bpdual}.